brusinow/road-warrior-ionic/README.md

 Installation: use "git clone" to copy to your computer and then open in your preferred browser.

-Technologies used: AngularJS, Ionic, Firebase, AJAX, HTML5, CSS3, Javascript, moment.js.
+Technologies used: AngularJS, Ionic, Cordova, Firebase, AJAX, HTML5, CSS3, Javascript, moment.js.

 Room for improvement: